Neuroscience Program Curriculum

 Otherwise all other Neuroscience Program requirements apply to MD/PhD students (except the supervisory committee, which must meet MD/PhD program guidelines by having one member from the MD/PhD Advisory Committee).

-Neuroscience Program students are required to take 3 graded elective which are advanced didactic graduate level courses and 3 credit hours of ungraded, departmental journal club or seminar courses beyond the core curriculum.
+Neuroscience Program students are required to take 4.5 credit hours of graded elective which are advanced didactic graduate level courses and 3 credit hours of ungraded, departmental journal club or seminar courses beyond the core curriculum.
 The opportunities are extensive as the Neuroscience Program is an interdepartmental program.
 Thus any graduate courses (6000-7000 series courses) in the participating departments can be used to augment a student's training.
 In certain cases, graduate or advanced undergraduate courses in non-program departments may be taken with the prior approval of the advisory and Curriculum committees.
 The following are abridged listings of possible 6000-7000 series courses.
 There are many others available including 5000 series.
 Departmental Journal Club courses are also recommended/encouraged.

-First year students are required to attend weekly seminars covering various advances in neuroscience.
+First year students are required to attend monthly seminars covering various advances in neuroscience.
 During the Fall Semester of the first year, Faculty Poster sessions will be presented to students for updates to ongoing research in the Neuroscience Program.

 Neuroscience Rotations (NEUSC 6900) are the prime mechanisms by which students become exposed to working laboratory science and attempt to match up with prospective mentors.
 All students complete 3 half-semester rotations in the first year as part of their formal training and to find prospective mentors.
 Neuroscience Rotations are half-semester "laboratory" courses (1 credit).
 Neuroscience Program students should select prospective rotations from among training faculty on the website and contact faculty to discuss the possibility of a rotation but only after speaking to their first-year advisor.